swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

     }
   }
 }

+func async() async {
+  // the following is safe, because withUnsafeCurrentTask is invoked from an 'async' function withUnsafeCurrentTask { maybeUnsafeCurrentTask in
+    let task: UnsafeCurrentTask = maybeUnsafeCurrentTask! // always ok }
+}
 ```

-Unlike the `current` function, the `withUnsafeCurrentTask` function returns an _optional_ `UnsafeCurrentTask`, this is because such synchronous function may be invoked from a task (i.e. from within asynchronous Swift code) or outside of it (e.g. some Task unaware API, like a raw pthread thread calling into Swift code).
+The `withUnsafeCurrentTask` function returns an _optional_ `UnsafeCurrentTask`, this is because such synchronous function may be invoked from a task (i.e. from within asynchronous Swift code) or outside of it (e.g. some Task unaware API, like a raw pthread thread calling into Swift code).

 The `UnsafeCurrentTask` is also `Equatable` and `Hashable`, whose identity is based on the internal task object which is the same as the one used by `Task`.